 The Massachusetts M-4 Employee's Withholding Exemption Certificate directs Amherst College to withhold the correct State income tax from your pay.
 Both forms must be read carefully, filled out completely, and signed by the student.
 Any questions on completing these forms, beyond the general instructions given, should be referred to a parent, guardian, or your tax consultant.

 Student employees who qualify for "exempt" status will have nothing withheld from their earnings for federal and state income taxes.
 NOTE — You must re-file a W-4 Form annually to claim "exempt" status.

 Social Security tax (F.I.C.A.) is not withheld from student earnings on-campus during the academic year.
 F.I.C.A. taxes must be withheld from any off-campus earnings and summer employment on campus.

-I-9, tax withholding and Direct Deposit forms are also available in the Office of Financial Aid, B-5 Converse Hall.
+I-9 and tax withholding forms are also available in the Office of Financial Aid, B-5 Converse Hall.